CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

 The column physics does not have a time manager.
 Calendaring is expected to be dealt with by the host model.
-The column physics does not read any forcing data, that is passed into the column physics thru interfaces.
+The column physics does not read any forcing data, that is passed into the column physics though interfaces.
 In fact, there are no direct IO capabilities in the column physics.
 That is to say, the column physics does not open files to read or write.
 The column physics is able to write data via several different routines that specifically have a fortran unit number as an input